ctkelley/SIAMFANLEquations.jl/README.md

    - Chapter 4: Anderson acceleration: aasol.jl
         - Codes: __done; solver in final form__
         - Notebook: __Map from print book --> notebook done__, notebook examples, __50% done__
-   - Chapter 5: Broyden's method: brsol.jl __0% done, but won't take long once I get started.
-I will do it the right way (ie from (Kel95)).__
+   - Chapter 5: Case studies: __I know what two of them will be and need to write the code.__

 ## Test Problems